tackelua/ImageAutoClicker-py/README.md

 5. Click "Start" to begin the automatic detection and clicking.

 6. Click "Stop" at any time to stop the process.

+7. **Your settings and target images will be automatically saved** and restored the next time you run the application.

 ## Troubleshooting